NTTLimitedRD/plumbery/docs/tutorial.docker.swarm.rst

 Docker Swarm with multiple containers
 =====================================

-This is a cluster of coordinated servers with Docker engine.
+This is a cluster of coordinated Docker Engine nodes.
+This is behaving like a swarm, with one queen (the manager) and seven bees (the workers).
+The demonstration also covers the installation of Consul as a dynamic registry across nodes.

 Requirements for this use case
 ------------------------------

 * Add a Network Domain
 * Add an Ethernet network
-* Deploy a Ubuntu server as a manager
+* Deploy a Ubuntu server as a manager -- the queen
-* Deploy multiple large Ubuntu servers as Docker containers
+* Deploy multiple large Ubuntu servers as Docker containers -- the bees
 * Monitor all servers
-* Assign a public IPv4 address to all servers
+* Assign a public IPv4 address to each server
-* Add address translation rules to ensure Internet connectivity with each node
+* Add address translation rules to ensure Internet connectivity with each server
 * Add firewall rules to accept TCP traffic on port 22 (ssh)
-* Install Docker Engine at all nodes
+* Install Docker Engine at all servers
 * Install Consul on the manager node to implement dynamic discovery back-end
-* Run Docker Swarm Manager on manager node
+* Run Docker Swarm Manager at the queen
-* Run Docker Swarm at every other node
+* Run Docker Swarm at every other bee

 Fittings plan
 -------------